JetBrains/compose-multiplatform/tutorials/Signing_and_notarization_on_macOS/README.md

 ## Creating an app-specific password

 To be able to upload an app for notarization, you will need an app-specific password associated with your Apple ID.
+Notarization is only required for apps outside the App Store.

 Follow these steps to generate a new password:
 1. Sign in to your [Apple ID](https://appleid.apple.com/account/home) account page.